KushalIsmael/DCMetroScorecard/README.md

 Bootstrap template used for our website is from Start Bootstrap and can be found here: https://startbootstrap.com/theme/agency

 The presentation slide deck can be accessed here: https://docs.google.com/presentation/d/1eUtyhpjvutsoEG72V6Lzia4RmEEw072TrSJJquFvLa0/edit?usp=sharing

+A demonstration video of our website and QuickSight dashboards can be accessed here: https://drive.google.com/file/d/1G5EKHFYNwlreHnQcjQeiDT33I7WoROJH/view?usp=sharing